 Macon is a great spring destination full of history.
 Start your journey through time at the Ocmulgee Mounds National Historical Park to learn about the early Native American tribes in the area, then visit the 19th century Cannonball House and Hay House to learn about Macon’s Civil War history, before moving on to the Allman Brothers Band Museum at The Big House to hear about Macon’s music history.

 Celebrate the spring blooming of the Yoshino Cherry Trees with the International Cherry Blossom Festival held in Macon throughout March.
-Drive the Cherry Blossom Trail of over 350,000 Yoshino cherry blossom trees, attend nightly concerts, enjoy amusement rides and games, attend a parade, and more.
+You can drive the Cherry Blossom Trail of over 350,000 Yoshino cherry blossom trees, attend nightly concerts, enjoy amusement rides and games, attend a parade, and more.

-Get out and enjoy the great outdoors this spring with a visit to Amerson River Park, Tattnall Square Park, and Coleman Hill Park.
+If you want to get out and enjoy the great outdoors this spring, visit the Amerson River Park, Tattnall Square Park, and Coleman Hill Park.
 And then end your day with dinner at one of Macon’s top restaurants.

 What’s the Weather Like in Georgia in Spring?